 50 years ago Ray Dorset a.k.a.
 Mungo Jerry started his career in music and got off to a lightning start with In The Summertime.

 But the now 73-year-old Englishman doesn’t want to look back, “because no future can ever grow out of nostalgia”.
-And even if the market is flooded with ever new Mungo Jerry compilations, something on which he has no influence most of the time, he doesn’t let that bother him and just makes a new album, such as in this case with Xstreme.
+And even if the market is flooded with ever new Mungo Jerry compilations, he doesn’t let that bother him and just makes a new album, such as in this case with Xstreme.

 Ray, how did you approach the new album?